WVIG (FM)

-WVIG (105.5 FM, "The Legend") is a radio station broadcasting a classic country music format.
+WVIG (105.5 MHz, "The Legend") is a FM radio station broadcasting a classic country music format.
 Licensed to West Terre Haute, Indiana, United States, the station serves the Terre Haute area.
-The station is currently owned by David Crooks, through licensee DLC Media, Inc.
+The station is owned by Joey and Kelsey O’Rourke, through licensee JKO Media Group.

 WVIG is not licensed to broadcast in the digital hybrid HD format.

+History

-On January 30, 2017, DLC Media took over ownership of WZJK as the previous call sign, WWVR, moved to Midwest Communications 98.5 signal as "98.5 The River WWVR", replacing AC 98.5 WBOW.
-The new website for the station was 985theriver.com.
+On January 30, 2017, David Crooks' DLC Media took over ownership of WZJK as the previous call sign, WWVR, moved to Midwest Communications' 98.5 signal as "98.5 The River WWVR", replacing WBOW.
 Upon the move, 105.5 flipped to variety hits as "105.5 Jack FM", with new call sign WZJK.